Cerne Abbey

 The Gardens and Grounds

-The abbey grounds include the Monument Courtyard, the pond garden, walled areas, lawns and views across the Cerne Valley.
-These spaces form the backdrop to private events, wedding celebrations, photography and quiet exploration throughout the year.
+The Monument Courtyard, pond garden, lawns and views across the Cerne Valley, the setting for events and quiet exploration.

 Press and Recognition